Home

 Donating to Kenya - Ideas and resources

-Visitors regularly ask how they can donate to Kenya - what are good causes and organisations.
+Visitors have asked me how they can donate to Kenya - what are good causes and organisations.
 This page provides some directions to look.
+You can also look at my page with help requests - any organisation with a legitimate request for help can post there.

 Besides the things mentioned, you can also help Kenya by... having a great vacation there.
-Tourism to Kenya brings in US$1 billion each year, the biggest source of foreign income!
+Tourism to Kenya brings some US$1 billion each year, the biggest source of foreign income.

 Investing in Education

-I believe in the saying: “Give a man a fish and he eats for a day.
-Give him the ability to fish, and he eats for a lifetime.”
-Therefore I think donating to educational facilities in Kenya is an excellent choice – especially those facilities that really produce the results.
+I believe in the saying: “Give a man a fish and he eats for a day, teach him how to fish and he eats for a lifetime.”
+Therefore I think donating to educational facilities in Kenya is an excellent choice – especially those schools and universities that have shown results already.

 It’s pretty normal across the globe for schools and universities to receive outside grants (other than fees from students and their parents).
 Most schools and universities in North America and Europe also rely on third-party funding.
-Besides, it’s in a way logical that companies and other organizations to donate a part of their income to education.
+Besides, it’s in a way logical for companies and other organizations to donate a part of their income to education.
 Education delivers skilled employees to them, among others, who in turn have money to buy products.
 Companies can perform because other organisations take care of education.
-That’s why 10 percent of the net income of Kenya-Advisor.com is donated to educational facilities in Kenya as well.

 If you’d like to donate to education in Kenya, have a look at: